 The availability of financing depends on your residency status; depending on the Costa Rica bank you have your bank accounts at.
 Most banks only finance residents when they purchase a home in Costa Rica.

 During the boom, for 2006 – 2009, most banks would finance non-residents with good credit ratings in the U.S. This has now changed.
 The few banks still giving out mortgages to non-residents make you go through a lot of red tape.
 The route to mortgages or financing in Costa Rica for both residents and non-residents is much more arduous than in the U.S. and Europe.
 While it is not fun for those seeking credit, Costa Ricans can feel fortunate that the bank failures plaguing other countries have not surfaced here as much.

-Others find it easier to just use their retirement plan like an IRA, a 401K or RRSP for the purchase of their property in Costa Rica.
-If you have healthy credit back home, you can get an equity loan on your house until it sells and meanwhile buy the property in Costa Rica of your dreams.
+Others find it easier to just use their retirement plans like an IRA, a 401K, or RRSP for the purchase of their property in Costa Rica.
+If you have healthy credit back home, you can get an equity loan on your house until it sells and meanwhile buys the property in Costa Rica of your dreams.

 Appraisals in Costa Rica – Loan amounts